 - From the PAM Tree, click Domain Manager → Power ON to power up the required domain. - From the keyboard, press the Control key twice to display the KVM Switch Command Menu. - 3.
-Select the required system channel port with the ↑↓ keys, according to configuration.
-See KVM port configuration, in the User's Guide. - 4.
+To display the KVM Switch Command Menu from the keyboard: - a.
+If you have a KVM switch "Avocent SwitchView 1000" installed, press the "Scroll Lock" key twice then the Space key. - b.
+If you have another KVM switch installed, press the Control key twice. - Select the required system channel port with the ↑↓ keys, according to configuration.
+See KVM port configuration, in the User's Guide. - 5.
 Press Enter to activate the required system channel and exit the Command Mode.
 After a few seconds, the Boot Manager menu is displayed. - From the Boot Manager Menu, select the EFI Shell option with the ↑↓ keys and press Enter.